 Concatenate the .def files the mosy compiler compiles into the objects.defs file.
-Be sure to include the compiled versions of rfc1442.my and v2-tc.my.
+Be sure to include the compiled versions of snmp-smi.my and snmp-tc.my.
 The objects.defs file must contain enough MIBs to resolve all MIB names, even if they are not used by your subtrees.
-Generate the object table files using the following command:
+Then generate the object table files using the following command: